Trade Privacy Notice

 We also process personal data for our legitimate business interests to protect our brand and to safeguard the public against harm through the misuse of our branding.

-Our lawful basis for processing your payment data is that it is necessary for the performance of the contract between you and the trade member.
+Our lawful basis for processing your payment data is that it is necessary for the performance of the contract between you and the customer.

-All members listed on our platform are provided with a secure telephone number and email address as part of our Secure Contacts system.
+All Approved Tradespeople listed on our platform are provided with a secure telephone number as part of our Secure Contacts system.
 This contact information is displayed with your profile for use by consumers when making enquiries.
-Checkatrade will connect the enquiry to the personal contact details you provided when you became a member.
+Checkatrade will connect the enquiry to the personal contact details you provided when you became an Approved Tradesperson.

-Our lawful basis for processing data through the Secure Contacts system is for our legitimate business interests to protect our members from spam activity and for accurate lead reporting purposes.
-When a consumer contacts a member listed on our platform or in our directories using the secure telephone numbers and email addresses we provided, we retain a record of the telephone number or email address and information on the duration of a call.
+Our lawful basis for processing data through the Secure Contacts system is for our legitimate business interests to protect our Approved Tradespeople from spam activity and for accurate lead reporting purposes.
+When a consumer contacts an Approved Tradesperson listed on our platform or in our directories using the secure telephone numbers and email addresses we provided, we retain a record of the telephone number or email address and information on the duration of a call.
 We retain audio data for analytical matching on a pseudonymised basis.
-This information is used for quality control purposes, market research and to meet our contractual obligations to our members.
+This information is used for quality control purposes, market research and to meet our contractual obligations to our tradespeople.
 Occasionally we request feedback from consumers using this service.

 If you make use of our payments service to request payments from customers through our platform, you will need to provide us with certain customer information in order for us to send the customer a payment request (for example, the customer's name, email address and contact details).
 Such information should only be uploaded to our service with the customer's knowledge and agreement.